An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Introduction

-The key contributions of this work can be summarized as follows: \begin{enumerate} \item We propose the construction of a radiomics workflow per application as a Combined Algorithm Selection and Hyperparameter (CASH) optimization problem \citep{RN56}, including both the choice of algorithms and their associated hyperparameters.
-To this end, we reformulate and extend the original CASH problem to the complete radiomics workflow.
-We propose to efficiently solve the CASH problem using a brute-force random search, after which we propose to construct an ensemble to boost performance and stability. \item We propose a modular radiomics search space with standardized components (i.e., fixed inputs, functionality, and outputs) to facilitate the use of AutoML.
-To create a comprehensive search space, we include many commonly used algorithms and their associated hyperparameters for each component.
-To exploit prior knowledge, we use a light fingerprinting mechanism to reduce the search space based on the application at hand. \item We extensively evaluate our framework by conducting a large number of experiments on twelve different clinical applications using three publicly available datasets and nine in-house datasets. \item We compare the methods in our framework to a radiomics baseline, the state-of-the-art in AutoML (Bayesian optimization), and various ensembling methods. \item We publicly release six datasets with data of in total 930 patients to facilitate reproducibility \citep{RN922}.
-Additionally, we have made the software implementation of our framework, and the code to perform our experiments on all datasets open-source \citep{RN63, RN709}. \end{enumerate} The remainder of this article is roughly organized according to the order of these contributions.
+The key contributions of this work can be summarized as follows: \begin{enumerate} \item We propose a modular radiomics search space with standardized components (i.e., fixed inputs, functionality, and outputs) to facilitate the use of AutoML.
+To create a comprehensive search space, we include many commonly used algorithms and their associated hyperparameters for each component. \item We propose the construction of a radiomics workflow per application as a Combined Algorithm Selection and Hyperparameter (CASH) optimization problem \cite{RN56}, including both the choice of algorithms and their associated hyperparameters.
+To this end, we reformulate and extend the original CASH problem to the complete radiomics workflow. \item We compare various approaches for solving the CASH problem, including two search strategies: an efficient random search and Bayesian optimization, the state-of-the-art in AutoML \cite{RN694, RN1358}.
+To exploit prior knowledge, we introduce a light fingerprinting mechanism to reduce the search space based on the application at hand.
+Additionally, we propose and compare various ensembling approaches to boost performance and stability. \item We extensively evaluate our framework by conducting a large number of experiments on twelve different clinical applications using three publicly available datasets and nine in-house datasets and compare our framework to a radiomics baseline. \item We publicly release six datasets with data of in total 930 patients to facilitate reproducibility \cite{WORCDatabase}, inviting the machine learning community to evaluate novel methods on these radiomics benchmark datasets.
+Additionally, we have made the software implementation of our framework, and the code to perform our experiments on all datasets open-source \cite{RN63, WORCDatabasesoftware}. \end{enumerate}